Chart Color Schemes

 Cessnock is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Cessnock, as per the latest Census evaluation, 85.8% of dwellings were houses while 14.2% were other types such as semi-detached, apartments, or 'other' dwellings.
+In Cessnock, as per the latest Census evaluation, 85.8% of dwellings were houses, with the remaining 14.2% comprising semi-detached homes, apartments, and other types.
 This is compared to Non-Metro NSW's figures of 90.9% houses and 9.0% other dwellings.
-Home ownership in Cessnock stood at 32.6%, similar to Non-Metro NSW's level.
-The remaining dwellings were either mortgaged (32.3%) or rented (35.1%).
-The median monthly mortgage repayment in the area was $1,517, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Cessnock was recorded at $320, compared to Non-Metro NSW's $340.
+Home ownership in Cessnock stood at 32.6%, similar to Non-Metro NSW's rate.
+The rest of the dwellings were either mortgaged (32.3%) or rented (35.1%).
+The median monthly mortgage repayment in Cessnock was $1,517, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure in Cessnock was recorded at $320, compared to Non-Metro NSW's $340.
 Nationally, Cessnock's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing